-- 1978: Made it into the 1978 edition of the Guinness book of records, for purchasing the unique U.S. 1907 Double Eagle pattern from the Dr. Wilkison Collection for about $900,000.
+- 1978: Made it into the 1978 edition of the Guinness Book of World Records for purchasing the unique U.S. 1907 Double Eagle pattern from the Dr. Wilkison Collection for about $900,000.

 - 1977: Joined the Sports Car Club of America in 1977, and began racing Formula Fords.

 - 1976: Made it into the 1977 edition of the Guinness Book of World Records for the Jan.
 1976 $7.4M purchase of the Redfield Silver Dollar collection – 407,000 U.S. silver dollars weighing 11 tons.
 It was written up in two Coin World publication articles: “Redfield: The Man Behind the Hoard” and “Redfield coins realize $7.3 million”

 - 1975: Made acrobatic flight with Pilot Bob Sparks.
 Did a Hammerhead, Cuban 8, and Tailspin.